dct2012/4wm/README.md

 ----------------------
-**frankensteinwm** is a minimal, lightweight, dynamic tiling window manager with two borders.
-Its aim is to be small, fast, and versatile.
+**frankensteinwm** is a versatile, lightweight, dynamic tiling window manager with two borders.
+Its mission is to be as small and versatile as possible and as well to be quick.
 It has one tiling layout, where it splits windows in four different ways, and two fullscreen layouts.
 Each virtual desktop has its own properties, unaffected by other desktops' or monitors' settings.
+Each window can be resized in four directions and the gap between windows can be increased and decreased dynamically.

 Modes
 -----